Somerset County Cricket Club in 2009: County Championship

 Although Marcus Trescothick had a season which David Foot described as "imperiously assured", Somerset failed to win enough matches to pose a real challenge in the 2009 County Championship.
 The flat pitch at the County Ground, Taunton did not help their efforts; the imbalance in favour of the batsmen meant that all but one match at the ground was drawn.
 Sussex's total of 742/5 declared was the fifteenth highest total in the history of the County Championship, while Murray Goodwin's innings of 344 not out in that match was the sixth highest score by a batsman in the history of the competition.
 In total, six of Somerset's eight home matches contained scores of 500 or over in a single innings.
 In contrast, 500 was reached in only one of their away matches, by Hampshire at The Rose Bowl.
 The home conditions helped three of Somerset's batsmen pass 1,000 first-class runs in the season, including Craig Kieswetter and Arul Suppiah, who were both awarded their county caps after passing the landmark.
 Trescothick's 1,817 runs were the most by any batsman in the 2009 competition, finishing over 200 runs ahead of the next most prolific batsman, and he was named as both PCA Player of the Year and the PCA's Most Valuable Player of the Year for 2009.
 He was also selected as part of the team of the year, along with wicket-keeper Kieswetter.

-In contrast to the strong batting line-up, Foot suggested that Somerset "lacked a seam bowler to compensate for Andrew Caddicks withdrawal".
-Caddick—who made his first-class debut for Somerset in 1991—only played five matches in 2009, and announced his intention to retire at the end of the season.
-He took ten wickets in 2009, and finished his career as Somerset's sixth highest wicket-taker of all-time.
+In contrast to the strong batting line-up, Foot suggested that Somerset "lacked a seam bowler to compensate for Andy Caddick's withdrawal".
+Caddick – who made his first-class debut for Somerset in 1991 – only played five matches in 2009, and announced his intention to retire at the end of the season.
+He took ten wickets in 2009, and finished his career as Somerset's sixth highest wicket-taker of all time.
 This placed the majority of the wicket-taking burden upon Charl Willoughby, the South African fast-medium pace bowler.
 He responded well, and took 54 wickets in the County Championship, more than any other bowler in the first division.
 He was aided by seam bowlers David Stiff, who returned to the first-class game for the first time since 2006, and Alfonso Thomas.
 Stiff took 31 wickets, more than quadrupling his career first-class wicket total, and Thomas took 35, his highest return in an English domestic season.
 Somerset lacked an effective spin bowler in 2009 following the departure of Ian Blackwell the previous season, and the spinners combined only claimed 31 wickets, bowling less balls between them than Willoughby alone.